UncoderIO/Uncoder_IO/README.md

 </p>

 # What is Uncoder IO (Public Beta)
-Uncoder IO is an open source version of it's SaaS counterpart https://uncoder.io and it's AI co-pilot version Uncoder AI.
-Since 2018, Uncoder.IO is a fast, private and easy to use online translator for Sigma Rules, maintaining 100% privacy of its users.
-An open source Uncoder IO expands use cases into following:
+Uncoder IO is an open-source version of it's SaaS counterpart https://uncoder.io and its AI co-pilot version Uncoder AI.
+Since 2018, Uncoder IO has been a fast, private, and easy-to-use online translator for Sigma Rules, maintaining 100% privacy of its users.
+An open-source Uncoder IO expands use cases into the following:
-- Translation from Sigma Rules, a generic rule format for SIEM systems, to specific SIEM, EDR and Data Lake languages
+- Translation from Sigma Rules, a generic rule format for SIEM systems, to specific SIEM, EDR, and Data Lake languages
-- IOC packaging from any non-binary format such as PDF, text, STIX, OpenIOC to speicifc SIEM, EDR and Data Lake languages
+- IOC packaging from any non-binary format such as PDF, text, STIX, or OpenIOC to specific SIEM, EDR, and Data Lake languages
-- Translation from RootA Rules, the newly released language for collective cyber defense, to specific SIEM, EDR and Data Lake languages.
+- Translation from RootA Rules, the newly released language for collective cyber defense, to specific SIEM, EDR, and Data Lake languages.

-Uncoder is developed by the team of Detection Engineers, Threat Hunters and CTI Analysts from Ukraine, Europe, USA, Argentina and Australia to perform their daily job and nightly cyber defense hobbies faster, better and making their outcomes easier to share for collective good.
+Uncoder is developed by a team of Detection Engineers, Threat Hunters, and CTI Analysts from Ukraine, Europe, USA, Argentina, and Australia to perform their daily job and nightly cyber defense hobbies faster & better, making their outcomes easier to share for the collective good.

 ![Uncoder IO Overview](images/uncoder_io_overview.png)